Pori Drwy Stori summer term Booklist

 A little girl wishes ever so desperately that she could have a pet, but she's unsure about what kind of pet she would like.

-Matt de la Pena, Illustrated by Christian Robinson
+Author: Matt de la Pena Illustrator: Christian Robinson

 A New York Times Bestseller, this wonderful picture book about the riches that money can’t buy is a timely and timeless reminder for all of us, not just children, that caring, thoughtfulness and community are more important than material wealth.